devopsabcs-engineering/AzureDevOpsNamingTool/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Installation Method**
-A description of the installation environment for the Azure Naming Tool.
+A description of the installation environment for the Azure DevOps Naming Tool.

 **Additional context**
 Add any other context about the problem here.